jjewuz/Executor/README.md

 # Executor
 Real-time text formatting tool.
 Use `{command *arguments}>`.
 Example: `{ip}>` (without args), `{randomize 2 9}>` (2 args).
 Type `{help}>` to see all commands.

+#THIS IS NOT TOOL FOR ROBLOX HACKING.
+I DO NOT SUPPORT CHEATING ON ANY ABUSE WITH EXECUTOR APP.
+IT'S REAL-TIME TEXT FORMATTING TOOL.
+ALL SPAMERS WILL BE BANNED AND ISSUES WITH ROBLOX MODES WILL BE IGNORED.

 # Built-in commands
 `repeat <n> <text>` - repeat text n times